MicrosoftDocs/customer-insights/ci-docs/audience-insights/azure-machine-learning-experiments.md

    > [!div class="mx-imgBorder"]
    > ![Export Data Module Configuration](media/intelligence-designer-importdata.png "Export Data Module Configuration")

    * When writing the inference output using code, you may upload the Output to the a path within a **registered datastore** in the workspace.
-If the path and datastore are parameterized in the pipeline, Customer insights will be able to read the output.
+If the path and datastore are parameterized in the pipeline, Customer insights will be able to read and import the inference output.
 Currently, a single tabular output in csv format is supported.
 Please note that the path must include the directory and filename.
    ```python
    # In Pipeline setup script
       OutputPathParameter = PipelineParameter(name="output_path", default_value="HotelChurnOutput/HotelChurnOutput.csv")